 Cervicogenic Vertigo Treatment Oakville

 Cervicogenic vertigo and dizziness is another relatively common cause of dizziness and vertigo-like symptoms.
 Our Oakville Chiropractors say that 35-50% of Vertigo cases at our clinic are coming from patients necks or cervical spine.
 These cases are more common in individuals who have suffered a trauma to the head and/or neck (car accident, concussion, sports injury etc).
-They can also be something as simple as sleeping postion, too much ipad or coughing from a cold or flu.
+They can also be something as simple as sleeping position, too much ipad or coughing from a cold or flu.

 This condition is associated with pain in the neck and pain related to neck movements.
 Headaches may also be present.
 Unlike BPPV, cervicogenic dizziness may be brought on by any movement of the cervical spine and less influenced by overall body position.
-Our Oakville vertigo team sees this in patients when they are rolling over to get out of bed or checking their blind spots in the car.
+Our vertigo treatment team sees this in patients when they are rolling over to get out of bed or checking their blind spots in the car.
 Many patients, if not all have a combination of BPPV and Cervicogenic Vertigo.

-Treatment For Cervicogenic Dizziness in Oakville
+Treatment For Cervicogenic Dizziness and Vertigo in Oakville

 Soft tissue release will be used to address tight muscles and stretches will be prescribed to help promote a speedy recovery.
 Exercises will also be suggested to strengthen the deep musculature of the neck and help prevent re-occurrence of the condition.
 If you think you might be suffering from BPPV or Cervicogenic Vertigo book an appointment today with our Oakville Vertigo Team.